go101/go101/pages/generics/555-type-constraints-and-parameters.md

 * As just mentioned above, the type set of a tilde form `~T` is the set of types whose underlying types are `T`.
 In theory, this is an infinite set.
 * The type set of a method specification is the set of non-interface types whose method sets include the method specification.
   In theory, this is an infinite set.
-* The type set of the empty interface is the set of all non-interface types.
+* The type set of an empty interface is the set of all non-interface types.
   In theory, this is an infinite set.
 * The type set of a union of terms `T1 | T2 | ... | Tn` is the union of the type sets of the terms.
 * The type set of a non-empty interface is the intersection of the type sets of its interface elements.